michaelnisi/troubled/data/about.md

 *Oh hey, thanks for your interest.* [The Troubled Programmer](/) is written by me, my name is <span itemprop="name">Michael Nisi</span>, I am a programmer.
 After a decade of [OOP](http://en.wikipedia.org/wiki/Object-oriented_programming), I am now more given to [functional programming](http://en.wikipedia.org/wiki/Functional_programming).

-I write [JavaScript](https://developer.mozilla.org/en/JavaScript), [Objective-C](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjectiveC/Introduction/introObjectiveC.html), and [Erlang](http://www.erlang.org/).
+I'd prefer Erlang, but mostly write [JavaScript](https://developer.mozilla.org/en/JavaScript); and as of late [Swift](https://developer.apple.com/swift/).
 Specialized in [iOS](https://developer.apple.com/technologies/ios/) apps I build mobile services using [Node.js](http://nodejs.org/) or/and [Erlang/OTP](http://learnyousomeerlang.com/what-is-otp).

 > Those who want really reliable software will discover that they must find means of avoiding the majority of bugs to start with, and as a result, the programming process will become cheaper.
 If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to start with.